Editor’s Note: This post was originally published on May 10, 2016 and was updated for accuracy and comprehensiveness on November 5, 2019.

 Product recommendations for “People Also Viewed” or “People Also Bought” can be an opportunity to provide valuable recommendations.
 Even anonymously, you’re providing maximum value to visitors by suggesting products based on their interests.

-5. Past Purchase Date
+5. Past purchase date

-For example, if you sell supplements or candles and you know it takes a month to use them up, you can send a reorder notification saying you think they might be running low (and you wanted to remind them to reorder).
+For example, if you sell supplements or candles and you know it takes a month to use them up, you can send a reorder notification saying you think they might be running low (and you want to remind them to reorder).

 Even if your products aren’t consumable, if you know the average time between orders, you can automate outreach to customers who are past that window of time to re-engage them.